samy35135/openScadScriptAnalyzerDev/README.md

     * Successfully parsed scads
     * Fail scads + stacktrace
   * Generate a CSV containing :
-    * A .scad file statistic's
+    * A .scad file statistics
-    * All scads statistic's
+    * All scads statistics
 * Write a test case for the statistic module
 * Try to figure out while some files fail to parse
 * Implement a parameter extractor for each thing (web and console interface)